Jacob Magnus Sprengtporten: Family and early career

-The 1772 Coup
+The 1772 coup

 Sprengtporten's status as a war hero, and his prior familiarity with the Finnish fortifications, led to his being selected in 1766 to compose a report on the state of Finland's border defences, and his subsequent lobbying of the government to implement his recommendations drew him into politics for the first time.

 At the time Sweden was governed as a constitutional monarchy under the Instrument of Government (1720), with the king being essentially a figurehead and real power resting with the Riksdag of the Estates (parliament).
 The two main parties in the Riksdag were the "Caps", who generally favoured the promotion of commerce and close ties to the Russian Empire and Great Britain, and the "Hats", who had revanchist dreams of rebuilding the Swedish Empire and therefore favoured an alliance with France and a more bellicose foreign policy.
-The Hats enjoyed strong support among the aristocracy and army officers, and Sprengtporten was sympathetic to their views and sometimes seen as one of their leaders, but he was frustrated by the indecison, capriciousness and short-termism of parliamentary government and became convinced that the constitution had to be changed to create a stronger executive.
+The Hats enjoyed strong support among the aristocracy and army officers, and Sprengtporten was sympathetic to their views and sometimes seen as one of their leaders, but he was frustrated by the indecision, capriciousness and short-termism of parliamentary government and became convinced that the constitution had to be changed to create a stronger executive.

 King Gustav III, who came to the throne in 1771, was also unhappy with the present constitutional system.
 Immediately after his coronation he proposed to the Riksdag that the constitution be amended to give the Crown more powers, but the move was blocked by both Caps and Hats.
 Sprengtporten subsequently became disillusioned with his former Hat allies and began plotting a coup d'état with the aid of a club of like-minded aristocrats known as Svenska Botten.